ashok-kavungal/robot-api/readme.md

 # Description

 A REST API build using [node.js](https://nodejs.org/en/) to control a robot remotely.
-The endpoints that the API can understand which are listed below : <br>
+The endpoints that the API can understand are listed below : <br>

 ## Allowed endpoint and description